voytas75/Courses/temp.md

 By using groups, you can selectively capture and save specific portions of the matched content, making it easier to handle and manipulate data during text processing tasks.

-     - Hands-on examples for practical understanding.
+##### Hands-on examples for practical understanding.

-Absolutely!
 Let's dive into some hands-on examples to gain practical understanding of using groups in regex for capturing matches:

 🔍 **Example 1: Extracting File Extensions**
 Given a list of file names, extract only the file extensions.

 **Sample Input:**

 ```
 resume.docx
 presentation.ppt